 I bought these tall vintage French doors while we were still under construction and found the perfect place for them.
 (The doors ended up determining the height of the doorway!)
 These were also from Round Top.

-I wanted vintage doors all throughout the interior of our home and I. found all of these at a local place in Waco called Laverty’s.
+I wanted unique vintage doors all throughout the interior of our home and I found all of these at a local place in Waco called Laverty’s.
 I think they cost about $10 each which was a lot cheaper than a new door!
 I also bought the door hangers at Round Top.
 They were only $1 and I love them so much.

 The laundry room door is also from Laverty’s.
 I had to have glass put in the window and someday I am going to etch or stencil “LAUNDRY” on the glass.

 The last room I am sharing is the middle bedroom.
-It’s always. been kind of a “mish-mash” room that I have always felt needed some TLC.
+It’s always been kind of a “mish-mash” room that I have always felt needed some TLC.
 Each bed has a trunk at the end and I bought those at Round Top right after we bought the home.
 My favorite vintage finds in the room are the two architectural porch railings that I hung above the beds.
-I bought these in March, just after Round Top was closed for COVID, and a vendor was thrilled that I bought them.
+I bought these in March of 2020, just after Round Top was closed for COVID, and a vendor was thrilled that I bought them.
 I didn’t dare bargain because they were so cheap and I knew they were going to look great on the shiplap wall.